Safe At Home

 - Looking at other ways to help women and their children stay safe including physical, emotional, financial, and legal needs.

-- Providing information and referrals to other avenues of support such as counselling services.
+- Providing information and referrals to other avenues of support.

 - Advocacy with relevant agencies.